Table of contents

 Fanni Szalkai

 You know you have to make an outstanding first impression whenever you submit an application.
 But the question is: How?
-There’s only one page in your portfolio that is sure to be seen by everyone.
+There’s only one page in your portfolio that everyone will see.
 And that’s your architecture portfolio cover.

 So now let’s look at some inspiring examples and what they teach us, shall we?